 I am pleased to announce the call for nominations for the President’s Distinguished University Citizenship and Service Award, presented annually, to a member of the University of Vermont faculty who has established a consistent and over time outstanding record of service to the University community.
-Last year’s recipient was Dr. Judith L. Van Houten, the George H. Perkins Professor of Biology and University Distinguished Professor of Biology.
+Last year’s recipient was Dr. Stephanie Kaza, Professor and Director of the Environmental Program, Rubenstein School of the Environment and Natural Resources.
 The award is designed to acknowledge exceptional service by an individual who is recognized as a true university citizen for contributions to institu-tional building at the University.
 The recipient will receive a prize of $2,500.

-The deadline to submit nominations is Friday, December 12, 2014.
+The deadline to submit nominations is December 11, 2015.
 Nomination material may be submitted using the links on the President’s Distinguished University Citizenship and Service Award webpage.
 Nomination material may also be sent to Gary Derr, Vice President for Executive Operations at Gary.Derr@uvm.edu or 347A Waterman Building.
 The recipient will be announced later in the spring semester.

 I hope that you will take advantage of this opportunity to recognize a member of our faculty for their outstanding contributions and service to the University of Vermont.

 Last modified September 02 2015 11:14 AM